M1 Finance Taxes Explained

-Investing Simple is affiliated with M1 Finance.
+Investing Simple is an affiliate of M1 Finance.
 This relationship does not influence our opinion of this platform.

 M1 Finance offers automated investing and rebalancing of your portfolio or pie.
 In doing so, M1 Finance must make buy and sell orders that many times can create a taxable event for the investor.
 With the unique investing strategy M1 Finance offers, it may be difficult for investors to see and understand what is causing their taxable event, as well as when it occurs.